plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

 ## Data frames

 The `c(...)` notation used above is fine for small examples, but if you have a lot of data, you will prefer to read in the data from a file.
 R uses the concept of a data frame to store a collection of data.

-For example, save the following data in a text file on your hard drive named _myfile.txt_.
+:large_blue_diamond: Save the following data in a text file on your hard drive named _myfile.txt_.
 Be sure to use a plain text editor such as [BBEdit](https://www.barebones.com/products/bbedit/) (Mac) or [Notepad++](https://notepad-plus-plus.org) (Windows), **not** Word (which will add a lot of formatting information that R will not understand):

         one two three four
     A    0   1    2     3